 Delgado finished the Tour in third place, 3:34 behind LeMond.

-Video of Pedro Delgado’s Tour de France start missing @7:35.
+Video of Pedro Delgado’s missing the Tour de France start @7:35.